Spyderisk/ontopublish/ontology/initial-modelling.md

 The vocabulary does not currently develop constraints on cardinality, as given.
 The exact approach to employ here is not clear:
 - We may not want to adopt OWL, which is rich, but also complex.
 Nonetheless, invoking `skos:Concept` does imply one thing: anything we associate with it is also an `owl:Class`.
 It is feasible that we may want to adopt certain elements of OWL.
-- Shape constraints languages like SHEX or SHACL are relatively new, and would likely be suitable here.
+- Shape constraints languages like ShEx or SHACL are relatively new, and would likely be suitable here.
 The key advantage is that they may be less complex than certain concepts from OWL.
 They let us describe the shape of data and apply constraints.

 The way in which we enforce constraints depends on the constraints we need, and how we intend to enforce them, neither of which are especially clear.